-Changes in land cover can affect surface reflectance, water balances and emissions of volatile organic compounds and thus the non-GHG impacts on the climate system from afforestation/reforestation or planting energy crops (Anderson et al. 2011; Bala et al. 2007; Betts 2000; Betts et al. 2007) (see Section 4.6 for further details).
-Some of these impacts reinforce the GHG mitigation benefits, while others offset the benefits, with strong local (slope, aspect) and regional (boreal vs. tropical biomes) differences in the outcomes (Li et al. 2015).
-Adverse effects on albedo from afforestation with evergreen conifers in boreal zones can be reduced through planting of broadleaf deciduous species (Astrup et al. 2018; Cai et al. 2011a; Anderson et al. 2011).

-Combining CDR technologies may prove synergistic.
-Two soil management techniques with an explicit focus on increasing the soil carbon content rather than promoting soil conservation more broadly have been suggested: addition of biochar to agricultural soils (Section 4.9.5) and addition of ground silicate minerals to soils in order to take up atmospheric CO2 through chemical weathering (Taylor et al. 2017; Haque et al. 2019; Beerling 2017; Strefler et al. 2018).
-The addition of biochar is comparatively well understood and also field tested at large scale, see Section 4.9.5 for a comprehensive discussion.
-The addition of silicate minerals to soils is still highly uncertain in terms of its potential (from 95 GtCO2 yr-1 (Strefler et al. 2018) to only 2-4 GtCO2 yr-1 (Fuss et al. 2018)) and costs (Schlesinger and Amundson 2018).

-Effectively addressing land degradation through implementation of bioenergy and land-based CDR will require site-specific local knowledge, matching of species with the local land, water balance, nutrient and climatic conditions, ongoing monitoring and, where necessary, adaptation of land management to ensure sustainability under global change (Fritsche et al. 2017).
-Effective land governance mechanisms including integrated land-use planning, along with strong sustainability standards could support deployment of energy crops and afforestation/reforestation at appropriate scales and geographical contexts (Fritsche et al. 2017).
-Capacity-building and technology transfer through the international cooperation mechanisms of the Paris Agreement could support such efforts.
-Modelling to inform policy development is most useful when undertaken with close interaction between model developers and other stakeholders including policymakers to ensure that models account for real world constraints (Dooley and Kartha 2018).

-International initiatives to restore lands, such as the Bonn Challenge (Verdone and Seidl 2017) and the New York Declaration on Forests (Chazdon et al. 2017), and interventions undertaken for LDN and implementation of NDCs (see Glossary) can contribute to NET objectives.
-Such synergies may increase the financial resources available to meet multiple objectives (Section 4.8.4).
+- 1 Changes in land cover can affect surface reflectance, water balances and emissions of volatile organic - 2 compounds and thus the non-GHG impacts on the climate system from afforestation/reforestation or - planting energy crops (Anderson et al. 2011; Bala et al. 2007; Betts 2000; Betts et al. 2007), (see Section - 4 4.7 for further details).
+Some of these impacts reinforce the GHG mitigation benefits, while others off- - 5 set the benefits, with strong local (slope, aspect) and regional (boreal vs. tropical biomes) differences - 6 in the outcomes (Li et al. 2015).
+Adverse effects on albedo from afforestation with evergreen conifers - 7 in boreal zones can be reduced through planting of broadleaf deciduous species (Astrup et al. 2018; Cai - 8 et al. 2011a; Anderson et al. 2011). - 9 Combining CDR technologies may prove synergistic.
+Two soil management techniques with an explicit - 10 focus on increasing the soil carbon content rather than promoting soil conservation more broadly have - been suggested: Addition of biochar to agricultural soils (see 4.10.5) and addition of ground silicate - minerals to soils in order to take up atmospheric CO2 through chemical weathering (Taylor et al. 2017; - Haque et al. 2019; Beerling 2017; Strefler et al. 2018).
+The addition of biochar is comparatively well - understood and also field tested at large scale, see section 4.10.5 for a comprehensive discussion.
+The - addition of silicate minerals to soils is still highly uncertain in terms of its potential (from 95 GtCO2 yr - (Strefler et al. 2018) to only 2-4 GtCO2 yr-1 (Fuss et al. 2018)) and costs (Schlesinger and Amundson - 17 2018). - 18 Effectively addressing land degradation through implementation of bioenergy and land-based CDR will - require site-specific local knowledge, matching of species with the local land, water balance, nutrient - and climatic conditions, and ongoing monitoring and, where necessary, adaptation of land management - 21 to ensure sustainability under global change (Fritsche et al. 2017).
+Effective land governance - mechanisms including integrated land-use planning, along with strong sustainability standards could - 23 support deployment of energy crops and afforestation/reforestation at appropriate scales and - 24 geographical contexts (Fritsche et al. 2017).
+Capacity-building and technology transfer through the - 25 international cooperation mechanisms of the Paris Agreement could support such efforts.
+Modelling to - 26 inform policy development is most useful when undertaken with close interaction between model - 27 developers and other stakeholders including policymakers to ensure that models account for real world - 28 constraints (Dooley and Kartha 2018). - 29 International initiatives to restore lands, such as the Bonn Challenge (Verdone and Seidl 2017) and the - New York Declaration on Forests (Chazdon et al. 2017), and interventions undertaken for Land - 31 Degradation Neutrality and implementation of NDCs (see Glossary) can contribute to NET objectives. - 32 Such synergies may increase the financial resources available to meet multiple objectives (see section - 33 4.9.4).

-4.5.4 Traditional biomass provision and land degradation
+4.6.4 Traditional biomass provision and land degradation